Chart Color Schemes

 McDowall's population is slightly younger than the national pattern

-McDowall's median age is 38, which is slightly higher than Greater Brisbane's 36 but equal to Australia's 38 years.
-The 5-14 age group comprises 13.9% of McDowall's population compared to Greater Brisbane, while the 25-34 cohort makes up 10.8%.
-Between 2021 and present, the 75-84 age group has increased from 4.4% to 5.4% of the population.
-Conversely, the 55-64 cohort has decreased from 11.8% to 11.0%.
-By 2041, demographic projections show significant shifts in McDowall's age structure.
-Notably, the 45-54 group is expected to grow by 21%, reaching 1,489 people from 1,233.
-The aging population trend is evident, with those aged 65 and above accounting for 54% of projected growth.
-Meanwhile, the 15-24 and 5-14 age groups are projected to experience population declines.
+McDowall's median age is 38, which is slightly higher than Greater Brisbane's figure of 36 but equal to Australia's median age of 38.
+The 5-14 age group constitutes 13.9% of McDowall's population compared to Greater Brisbane, while the 25-34 cohort makes up 10.8%.
+Between 2021 and now, the proportion of the population aged 75 to 84 has increased from 4.4% to 5.4%, whereas the percentage of those aged 55 to 64 has decreased from 11.8% to 11.0%.
+By 2041, demographic projections indicate significant changes in McDowall's age structure.
+Notably, the 45-54 group is expected to grow by 21%, adding 255 people and reaching a total of 1,489 from its current figure of 1,233.
+The aging population trend is evident, with those aged 65 and above accounting for 54% of the projected growth.
+Conversely, the 15-24 and 5-14 age groups are anticipated to experience population declines.